buddhist-uni/buddhist-uni.github.io/_content/essays/mantra-in-esoteric-theravada_castro-sanchez.md

 pages: 15
 ---

-> body
+> a set of correspondences between his/her 32 bodily formations, the 32
-unfolds a set of correspondences between his/her 32 bodily formations, the 32 consonants of the Pāli syllabary giving origin to those bodily formations, the 32 contemplative mūlakammaṭṭhāna  and the 32 marks of a Buddha’s body.
+consonants of the Pāli syllabary giving origin to those bodily formations, the 32 contemplative mūlakammaṭṭhāna  and the 32 marks of a Buddha’s body.
 The key factor linking those correspondences is mūla-kammaṭṭhāna